codeskipper/Snake-Patrol/README.md

 # Snake-Patrol
 Scan for python installations on macOS, and run CVE-2015-20107.py script to report if patching is needed

+These scripts need Full Disk Access permissions and must be run as root so it can scan the entire macOS filesystem (except the areas restricted by macOS)

 Make sure to run this from an app with Full Disk Access permission - i.e. ensure iTerm.app has Full Disk Access enabled in Apple System Settings, Security & Privacy Privacy & Security.
+---
+## How to use
 Clone this repo

 cd into the cloned repo directory